-Source: PGIM Quantitative Solutions as of 9/30/2023.
+Source: PGIM Quantitative Solutions as of 12/31/2023.
 For illustrative purposes only.
 Forecasts may not be achieved and are not a guarantee or reliable indicator of future results.

-Our long-term forecast for US Aggregate Bonds is 5.3%, which includes an expected spread return of 0.4%.
-Our forecast for hedged Global Aggregate Bonds from a US investor perspective is 4.9%, given similar assumptions for credit spreads and defaults, as well as gains from currency hedging, which partially offset lower starting levels for underlying government yields outside the US.
-For both US Investment Grade and US High Yield Bonds, spreads at the end of the third quarter of 2023 were in line with expected averages for the next 10 years.
+Our long-term forecast for US Aggregate Bonds is 4.1%, which includes an expected spread return of 0.4%.
+Our forecast for hedged Global Aggregate Bonds from a US investor perspective is 3.9%, given similar assumptions for credit spreads and defaults, as well as gains from currency hedging, which partially offset lower starting levels for underlying government yields outside the US.
+For both US Investment Grade and US High Yield Bonds, spreads at the end of 2023 were somewhat lower than expected averages for the next 10 years.

 We calculate the expected returns for fixed income credit indexes to include any additional income expected from an average credit spread yield over comparable government bonds, adjusted for expected default and downgrade losses over the forecast horizon.
 We then calculate the valuation adjustment for expected changes in spreads.
-Credit spreads have generally declined in 2023 after widening modestly in the first quarter following the failure of several regional banks in early March.
-Long-run returns for US Investment Grade and US High Yield Bonds are expected to be 5.8% and 6.0%, respectively.
+Credit spreads generally declined in 2023 after widening modestly in the first quarter following the failure of several regional banks in early March.
+Long-run returns for US Investment Grade and US High Yield Bonds are expected to be 4.4% and 4.7%, respectively.